wireapp/wire-emails/README.md

 Help translate our emails via the [Crowdin project](https://crowdin.com/project/wire-launch).

-## For Designers
+## For Designers and Copywriters

-- Find and edit the template in [`src/pages/en`](https://github.com/wireapp/wire-emails/tree/master/src/pages/en) and commit your changes to `master`.
+- Find and edit the template in [`src/pages/en`](https://github.com/wireapp/wire-emails/tree/master/src/pages/en).
+- To update shared text modules like headers, footers or signatures, edit the corresponding files in the [`src/partials/en`](https://github.com/wireapp/wire-emails/tree/master/src/partials/en) folder.
+- commit your changes to `master`.
 - After 2-3 minutes, Otto will re-build the files in the [`dist`](https://github.com/wireapp/wire-emails/tree/master/dist) folder.

 If the files are not updated Otto-matically with the `Otto build` commit message, check the [commit list](https://github.com/wireapp/wire-emails/commits/master) for possible errors.

-To update shared text modules like headers, footers or signatures, edit the corresponding files in the [`src/partials/en`](https://github.com/wireapp/wire-emails/tree/master/src/partials/en) folder.

 ## For Engineers